harrellbm/Quartz-Garden/content/Books/The Nature of Order.md

 What he argues is that this basically creates a completely chaotic world where everyone has their own value arguments and just kinda chooses a random value to work from.
 This creates not way to actually have any coherent community or progress together because value is all about personal opinion rather than what is actually good or whole.

-This applies to [[Architecture]] with the real lived environment of our world just falling  into haphazard chaos with no way to have a conversation that finds real common ground.
+This applies to [[architecture]] with the real lived environment of our world just falling  into haphazard chaos with no way to have a conversation that finds real common ground.

 Lays out a new way of understanding science and scientific inquiry that includes being able to make truth claims about the value of things.
 The wholeness, life and harmony of objects are things that can be understood and investigated.